-Silicon metal pricing slowly decreased throughout 2018 due to market supply and demand dynamics.
-Our customers businesses appeared to be at strong levels in the chemical and aluminum markets during 2018.
+Silicon metal pricing slowly decreased throughout 2019 due to market supply and demand dynamics.

-Historically manganese-based alloy prices have shown a significant correlation with the price of manganese ore, but 2018 was an anomaly where the manganese ore pricing was high while the manganese-based alloy pricing stayed low, which caused a margin squeeze for Ferroglobe.
-We anticipate these dynamics to go back to more historical type spreads in 2019.
-Our customers' businesses appeared at strong levels for steel mill production in 2018.
+Historically manganese-based alloy prices have shown a significant correlation with the price of manganese ore, but 2019 and 2018 were an anomalies where the manganese ore pricing was high while the manganese-based alloy pricing stayed low, which caused a margin squeeze for Ferroglobe.
+We anticipate these dynamics to go back to more historical type spreads in 2020.
+Our customers' businesses were declining for European steel mill production in 2019.

-Our Ferrosilicon business pricing likewise continued to decline as we moved through 2018.
+Our Ferrosilicon business pricing likewise continued to decline as we moved through 2019.
 This was mostly due to oversupply in Europe as this market was coming off of record price levels from the previous year.
-Our customers' business appeared at strong levels for steel mill production in 2018.
+Again our European steel mill customers' businesses were declining as we moved through 2019.